idris-lang/Idris-dev/docs/reference/ffi.rst

     -- access the global variable errno
     errno : IO Ptr
     errno = foreign FFI_C "&errno" (IO Ptr)

+For more complicated interactions with C (such as reading and setting fields of a C struct), there is a module CFFI available in the contrib package.

 FFI implementation
 ------------------